The structure of the breast

 - After menopause, the breasts typically have more fat than breast tissue (lower breast density).

-This natural change in breast density makes it easier to read a woman’s mammograms after menopause .
+This natural change in breast density makes it easier to read a woman’s screening mammograms after menopause .

 Learn more about breast density and mammography.